SiriusBYT/Flashcord/README.md

   /* aSID-230720+: Setting this to 0 causes most warnings such as "Flashcord is in Alpha; X Mode is unfinished" to get removed.*/
   --Allow-Warnings: 1;

+  /* aSID-230721-HF2+: Setting this to "none" will remove the Debug Text caused by http://flashcord/debug, useful if people are spamming this. */
+  --Debug-Text_Display: block;
 }
 ```